 (Note: These sizes are for players age 13+)

+Fastpitch softball gloves can be expensive, especially at the highest levels of the game.
 No player wants to break the bank buying a new glove, which is why it’s important to know where to look and when to find the best money-saving opportunities.

 Online Versus In-Store

+This is a big debate when it comes to buying any type of sporting equipment.
+Shopping online typically yields better prices and a wider selection of products/brands.
+When you shop in-store, you’re limited to only what’s available and in stock by that vendor.
 On the plus side, when you shop in person, you have the opportunity to physically try the product on, see how it fits and so on.

-When To Buy
+When to Buy

 To save the most money, it is recommended to shop for a glove during the offseason, as this is when sports stores will heavily discount these products.

+You may be able to find better prices if you wait for a large sale in the offseason, such as around Christmas or Thanksgiving.
 If you need a glove in the middle of a season, however, you can try and holdout for a Memorial Day or July 4th sale.

 Online stores run sales and discounts all the time.
 It may just be a matter of waiting until the price on your favorite glove drops.

 There’s a number of different manufacturers and brands within the space of fastpitch softball gloves.
 Some of these companies have huge reputations that span multiple different sports and beyond, while others exist solely in the glove industry.